tytydraco/yessleep/out/My_grandfather_froze_to_death_on_the_kitchen_floor_in_the_middle_of_summer_and_Im_the_only_person_who_knows_what_happened.md

 My mom found him early on the morning of July 15th, stretched out between the refrigerator and the breakfast table like he'd been reaching for something.
 His skin was blue-white, ice crystals still clinging to his eyelashes when Mom screamed from the doorway.
 The thermometer on the kitchen wall read eighty two degrees.

-I'm Theo Vance.
+I'm Theo.
 Seventeen, part-time sandwich artist at Subway, full-time disappointment to my parents' college fund expectations.
 Normal kid from normal Midwestern stock, the kind who knows the difference between a blizzard watch and a blizzard warning, who can drive in snow before I can parallel park.
 I play JV basketball badly and work the closing shift three nights a week, biking home past empty storefronts and gas stations that close at ten.

 Nothing about my life prepared me for finding my grandfather's body that morning, or for understanding what had happened.

-My Grandpa, Isaac Vance, had lived with us for four years, ever since Grandma died and Dad decided the old man shouldn't be rattling around their farmhouse alone.
+My Grandpa, Isaac, had lived with us for four years, ever since Grandma died and Dad decided the old man shouldn't be rattling around their farmhouse alone.
 Grandpa was seventy-four, with arthritis in his hands and a habit of falling asleep in his recliner with the TV remote balanced on his chest.
 He'd worked twenty years managing the local IGA before retiring, knew everyone in town, remembered their kids' names and which checkout girls gave the best customer service.
 He was practical, steady, unremarkable in every way that mattered.

 He was also dead in our kitchen, ice cold in eighty-degree weather.